crbelaus/trans/README.md

 [![Hex.pm](https://img.shields.io/hexpm/dt/trans.svg?maxAge=2592000&style=flat-square)](https://hex.pm/packages/trans)

-`Trans` provides a way to manage and query translations embedded into schemas and removes the necessity of maintaing extra tables only for translation storage.
+`Trans` provides a way to manage and query translations embedded into schemas and removes the necessity of maintaining extra tables only for translation storage.
 It is inspired by the great [hstore translate](https://rubygems.org/gems/hstore_translate) gem for Ruby.